Algiers

 46M

-Domestic Consumer Market — Population
+Domestic Consumer Market — Africa’s Largest

 Source: World Bank / ONS Algeria

-Algeria's Economy
+Algeria’s Commercial Economy

-Not a hydrocarbons
+Seven sectors.
+Not a hydrocarbons story.

-Energy & Hydrocarbons Transition
+Energy & Hydrocarbons

 Two operating Mediterranean pipelines — Medgaz to Spain, Transmed to Italy — carrying 42 BCM combined capacity.
 Algeria overtook Russia as Italy’s primary gas supplier in 2023.
 Long-term supply contracts coming up for renewal create an immediate counterparty window for European energy operators.

-15% EU Gas Import Share · 2024
+15% EU Gas Import Share · 2024 (Eurostat)

 Critical Minerals & Mining

 The Gara Djebilet iron ore deposit holds 3.5 billion exploitable tonnes — one of the world’s largest — with $7–10 billion of committed state investment.
 A $7 billion phosphate megaproject in Tebessa.
-New legislation moving toward 80% foreign ownership directly aligns with the EU CRMA’s 2030 supply diversification mandate.
+New legislation moving toward 80% foreign ownership aligns directly with the EU CRMA’s 2030 supply diversification mandate.

 3.5BN T Iron Ore · EU CRMA 2030 Mandate